Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   **Clip to Sharpest Frame ✂️ 🅑🅔🅣🅐**: Analyzes the last N frames of an image batch for sharpness and clips the batch to include frames up to the sharpest one found (optionally skipping text/blank frames). !!!NOTE!!!
 The logic for this node was borrowed from somewhere on the internet, but as I had no intention of publishing this until it was requested, I didn't bookmark where I got it.
 If it's yours, please let me know and I will link and credit accordingly.

 *   **Load Text from index 📼 🅑🅔🅣🅐**: Loads a text file (.txt) from a specified directory based on its index in the sorted list of files.
+*   **Indexed LoRA Loader 🎯 🅑🅔🅣🅐**: Loads a specific LoRA from a configurable stack based on an index input.
+Automatically extracts trigger words from LoRA filenames and applies the LoRA to model and CLIP.
 ## Features

+### Video Crop 📼 🅑🅔🅣🅐
-*   Simple cropping of video frame batches.
+*   Simple cropping of video frame batches with precise coordinate control
 *   Ability to round crop width and height up to the nearest multiple (e.g., 8, 16, 32)
-*   Outputs crop information (`BETA_CROPINFO`) needed for precise stitching.
+*   Outputs crop information (`BETA_CROPINFO`) needed for precise stitching
+*   Handles potential dimension mismatches and boundary conditions gracefully

+### Video Stitch 📼 🅑🅔🅣🅐
-*   Stitches processed crops back into their original positions on the full frames.
+*   Stitches processed crops back into their original positions on the full frames
+*   Uses metadata from Video Crop node for pixel-perfect alignment
+*   Handles frame count mismatches between original and cropped batches

+### Save Audio Advanced 🔊 🅑🅔🅣🅐
-*   Advanced audio saving to **FLAC**, **WAV**, or **MP3**.
+*   Advanced audio saving to **FLAC**, **WAV**, or **MP3** formats
-*   Configurable options for WAV encoding (bit depth) and FLAC compression level.
+*   Configurable options for WAV encoding (bit depth) and FLAC compression level
-*   MP3 saving uses the backend's default bitrate settings (user bitrate input currently ignored due to backend API limitations). *[Note: We may revisit MP3 bitrate control if torchaudio API stabilizes]*
+*   MP3 saving uses the backend's default bitrate settings (user bitrate input currently ignored due to backend API limitations)
-*   Handles multiple common AUDIO input formats (standard tuple, wrapped dictionary, plain dictionary).
+*   Handles multiple common AUDIO input formats (standard tuple, wrapped dictionary, plain dictionary)
-*   Uses ComfyUI's standard output directory and filename prefixing for saved audio.
+*   Uses ComfyUI's standard output directory and filename prefixing for saved audio

-*   Handles potential dimension mismatches and boundary conditions gracefully (for video nodes).
+### Clip to Sharpest Frame ✂️ 🅑🅔🅣🅐
-*   Analyzes image batch sharpness using Laplacian variance.
+*   Analyzes image batch sharpness using Laplacian variance
-*   Clips image batches based on the sharpest frame within a specified trailing window.
+*   Clips image batches based on the sharpest frame within a specified trailing window
-*   Optionally skips frames with significant text-like features or mostly black/white content during sharpness analysis.
+*   Optionally skips frames with significant text-like features or mostly black/white content during sharpness analysis
-*   Outputs the clipped image batch and the index of the sharpest frame identified.
+*   Outputs the clipped image batch and the index of the sharpest frame identified

+### Load Text from Index 📼 🅑🅔🅣🅐
+*   Loads text files from a directory based on file index
+*   Optional filename filtering for selective file loading
+*   Handles .txt file sorting and indexing automatically

+### Indexed LoRA Loader 🎯 🅑🅔🅣🅐
+*   Loads specific LoRAs from a configurable stack (up to 20 LoRAs) based on index input
+*   Automatically extracts trigger words from LoRA filenames (text before "_lora")
+*   Applies LoRA to both model and CLIP with configurable strength values
+*   Robust error handling with fallback to original model/clip if LoRA fails to load
+*   Support for "none" selection to skip LoRA loading

 ## Installation